YoungCoderboy/notes/react.md

   The markdown file where you can share more info about the project for example build instructions and summary

 #### First Component

+- All events propagate in React except onScroll, which only works on the JSX tag you attach it to.

 ```js
 function Greeting() {